 AFib may cause symptoms from time to time.
-These symptoms can be bothersome, but AFib isn’t life threatening on its own.
-In other words, irregular heartbeats won’t create a life-threatening situation.
+These symptoms can be bothersome, but the irregular heartbeats of AFib aren’t life-threatening on their own.
 The greatest risk from AFib is stroke or heart failure.
 People with AFib have an increased risk for these two deadly complications.

-Your lifestyle can greatly impact your risk for AFib events, stroke, and heart failure.
-Here are some lifestyle changes that can help reduce that risk:
+Your lifestyle can greatly impact your risk for AFib events, stroke, and heart failure, but there are several lifestyle changes that can help reduce the risk.

 More than almost any other factor, what you eat can affect how you feel.
-Doctors suggest people with AFib adopt a low-sodium and low-fat diet.
+Experts such as the American Heart Association (AHA) suggest that people with AFib adopt a diet low in sodium and fat.
 AFib isn’t a heart disease, but a diet designed for people with heart disease can be helpful for people with AFib.
 Focus on eating a variety of fresh fruits and vegetables.
-Use fresh herbs or vinegars instead of salt.
+Flavor your food with fresh herbs or vinegars instead of salt.
 Use lean cuts of meat, and aim to eat fish two to three times per week.

 If you’ve been diagnosed with AFib, it’s time to put down the cigarettes.
 Nicotine, the addictive chemical in cigarettes, is a stimulant.
 Stimulants increase your heart rate and can possibly cause an AFib event.

 But it’s not just large amounts of alcohol that can put you at risk.
-A Canadian study found that moderate drinking, or having one to 21 drinks in a week for men, one to 14 drinks in a week for women, could cause an AFib episode.
+A Canadian study found that moderate drinking could cause an AFib episode.
+For men, this would mean having 1 to 21 drinks in a week.
+For women, it would mean one to 14 drinks in a week.

 Caffeine is a stimulant found in many foods and drinks including coffee, soda, and chocolate.
 For people with AFib, caffeine may pose a threat since stimulants can increase your heart rate.
 AFib is sensitive to changes in heart rate, so something that changes your natural rhythm could cause an AFib episode.

-Exercise is important for your overall health and your heart’s health too.
+Exercise is important for both your overall health and the health of your heart.
 Regular physical activity can prevent a number of conditions and diseases that complicate AFib, including obesity, diabetes, heart disease, and possibly cancer.